MarioPaez/VirginBot/README.md

 # VirginBot
-This is a small project to automatically book classes at Virgin active gyms.
+This is a small project to automatically book classes at Virgin Active gyms.